Top 4 Must-Try Rokkatei Sweets: From the Iconic Marusei Butter Sand to the New 'Genten'|Domingo

 Did Rokkatei Create Japan's First White Chocolate?!

-But that's not the only product that forms the backbone of Rokkatei.
-It's a little-known fact, but Rokkatei was the first company in Japan to produce and sell white chocolate.
+But this isn't the only product that forms the backbone of Rokkatei.
+It's a little-known fact, but Rokkatei was the first company in Japan to manufacture and sell white chocolate.

-During a visit to Europe, the founder noticed that even very small confectionery shops were making and selling chocolate as a matter of course.
-He sensed that an era of chocolate was coming to Japan and quickly invested in the necessary equipment.
-"Now that we have the equipment, we must create something only our company can make."
-With this in mind, he took on the challenge of producing white chocolate, reminiscent of Hokkaido's snow, and in 1968, white chocolate was born.
+When the founder visited Europe, he saw that even very small confectionery shops were making and selling chocolate as a matter of course.
+He sensed that the era of chocolate would soon arrive in Japan and quickly set up the necessary equipment.
+"Now that we have the equipment, we must create something that only our company can make."
+With this in mind, he took on the challenge of producing white chocolate, which evokes the image of Hokkaido's snow, and in 1968, white chocolate was born.

 Rokkatei

-The white chocolate, characterized by its rich flavor made from Hokkaido milk, is a classic product in its own right.
-At the same time, it is used as an accent in other sweets, such as the butter cream in "Marusei Butter Sand," the cream in "Shimodatami," and the cream in "Yukiya Konko."
+The white chocolate, characterized by its rich taste made with Hokkaido milk, is a staple product.
+At the same time, it is also used as an accent in other sweets, such as the butter cream in 'Marusei Butter Sand,' the cream in 'Shimodatami,' and the cream in 'Yuki ya Konko.'
 In a way, it is the unsung hero that supports all of Rokkatei's confections.

-Choco Marron: A Hidden Gem Beloved by Locals
+Choco Marron: A Hidden Gem Loved by Locals

 Rokkatei

-A chestnut paste is sandwiched between cocoa biscuits and coated with milk chocolate, a masterpiece of chocolate balance.
-To ensure the coating isn't too thick and that the surface has a beautiful finish, the coating process is still done by hand.
-Perhaps it's this meticulous handiwork that continues to captivate its fans.
+It's a masterpiece where chestnut paste is sandwiched between cocoa biscuits and coated with milk chocolate, with a meticulous focus on the balance of the chocolate.
+To prevent the coating from being too thick and to ensure a beautiful finish on the surface, it is still coated by hand.
+Perhaps it is this detailed handiwork that continues to captivate its fans.

 Rokkatei

-When you put it in your mouth, the thin white chocolate melts, and a luscious strawberry sauce oozes out.
-"Genten (Strawberry)"
+Put it in your mouth, and the thin white chocolate melts, revealing a luscious strawberry sauce.
+'Genten (Strawberry)'

-As mentioned earlier, "White Chocolate" is a product of special significance to Rokkatei.
-Furthermore, the "Strawberry Choco," launched in 1999, was another product that helped spread Rokkatei's name nationwide, second only to the "Marusei Butter Sand."
-"Strawberry Choco" is freeze-dried strawberries coated in chocolate, and strawberries are also an indispensable ingredient in Rokkatei's confectionery making.
+As mentioned earlier, 'White Chocolate' is a product of special significance to Rokkatei.
+Furthermore, the 'Strawberry Choco,' released in 1999, also helped spread Rokkatei's name nationwide, second only to 'Marusei Butter Sand.'
+'Strawberry Choco' consists of freeze-dried strawberries coated in chocolate, making strawberries an indispensable part of Rokkatei's confectionery making.

 Rokkatei

 The process of shaping this sauce into a round form is also done entirely by hand.
-"Of course, it's not that manual work is inherently better; we have many production lines that use machines in our factories.
-In terms of productivity, machines are undoubtedly more efficient.
-However, when we ask ourselves, 'Can we proudly display this in our stores as truly delicious?'—a standard we've held since our founding—we find that there are aspects of achieving the ideal taste and appearance that can only be accomplished by human hands," explains the spokesperson.
+"Of course, it's not that manual work is inherently better; we have many production lines that use machines in our factory.
+In terms of productivity, there's no doubt that machines are more efficient.
+However, when we measure it against our founding principle of 'Can we proudly display this in our stores as truly delicious?', there are aspects of achieving the ideal taste and appearance that can only be accomplished by human hands," explains the spokesperson.

-Led by the "Marusei Butter Sand," Rokkatei has introduced numerous famous confections to the world, earning its reputation as Hokkaido's top confectionery maker.
-Behind its long-lasting popularity lies the dedication of people who always return to their roots and create sweets with heartfelt sincerity.
+Led by the 'Marusei Butter Sand,' Rokkatei has introduced numerous masterpieces to the world, earning its reputation as Hokkaido's top confectioner.
+Behind its long-lasting popularity, we found the figures of people who always return to their roots, making sweets with heartfelt dedication.

 *All prices listed include tax.